dianpeng/seabird/README.md

 at work is not open source and implemented in C++ with some customize need.
 This version is a rewrite of the tree query language that I have at work in Javascript.

+# Application

+The library has a command line tool for doing interactive query.
+To use it, just need to use your node like this `node index.js "your_query"`.
+Then the result will be printted into the console.

 # Language

 ## 1. Type